russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tutorials/Running Your Code.md

 >
 > However, after the Simulator is loaded for the first time, if you keep it running, the next time you run your code, the new version of your app will appear in the Simulator much more quickly.
 >
-> It is also possible to run apps directly on your actual phone, and this process is much faster.
-A tutorial explaining how to do that will be provided soon.
+> To be clear, to keep the Simulator running, do **not** click the red button in the toolbar when you are finished testing the current version of the code in your app.
+Just return to Xcode, make whatever code changes you think are necessary, then re-run the app in the simulator using **Command-R**.
+>
+> It is also possible to [[Deploy to a Device|run your code on your own phone]], if you wish.
+Sometimes that is absolutely necessary (such as when testing an app that uses the camera, which does not exist in the simulator).

-Note that the app is only showing `FavouritesView` though, and not the full tab view.
+Note that the **PhonePrototype** app, running in the Simulator, is only showing `FavouritesView`, and not the full tab view.

 Why is that?
 Let's investigate...